zwexler/Core-Impact-Measurement/Core Impact Measurement.md

 ## Quality
 Quality captures the degree to which the portfolio is generating impactful outcomes for individuals.
 ### Value Creation
-Value creation is measured as the cost savings, wealth creation, or risk mitigation provided to a company's users.
+Value creation is measured as the cost savings, wealth creation, or risk mitigation provided to a portfolio company's users.
 Measuring value creation is highly specific to each company, and therefore requires a deep understanding of the business model of each portfolio company.
 However, there is a general process to be followed.
 First, the cost, wealth benefit, or risk mitigation of the portfolio company is approximated by a dollar value on a per active user basis.
 Then, the next best alternative product in the market is identified as a benchmark.